GitHubStuff/date_time_popover/README.md

 DateTimeInputWidget({
 > Key key,
   @required this.pickerWidth,   //Max 330pts
-  @required this.dateTimeWidget,  //Widget is wrapped in Inkwell and recieves date/time {usually Text()}
+  @required this.dateTimeWidget,  //Widget function is wrapped in Inkwell and recieves date/time {usually Text()}
   this.pickerBodyColors,
   this.dateWheelColors,
   this.timeWheelColors,